Patrick-Cole/pygmi/README.rst

    conda install pyopengl

+   conda install -c conda-forge segyio

-   conda install pyyaml
+   conda install -c conda-forge simpeg

    pip install mtpy

-   pip install segyio

 Once this is done, download pygmi, extract it to a directory, and run it from its root directory with the following command: